Concussion treatment and therapy at NeuroRehab

 We are neurological experts!

-Experienced in treating neurological conditions like PCS and CTE
+Experienced in treating neurological conditions like Persistent Symptoms after Concussion

 Clinic, home and telehealth appointments available